damalis/full-stack-apache2-wordpress-for-everyone-with-docker-compose/README.md

 define('FORCE_SSL_ADMIN', true);
 ```

-after every change in the wordpress and the varnish configuration or if You get error "502 Bad Gateway":
+after every change in the Wordpress and the varnish configuration or if You get error "502 Bad Gateway":

 ```
 docker container restart varnish